 Faced with the prospect of going to see Manchester by the Sea, I wondered if I’m a serious movie fan at all.
 When it’s freezing out, wouldn’t I just be happier staying in and watching Bridget Jones’s Baby?

 But reticence and cold weather actually set the tone for Kenneth Lonergan’s Oscar buzzy movie about bereavement.

 Like another Oscar contender, Jackie, it’s a movie all about planning a funeral, except here the ground is too hard and cold to bury the dead.
-Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress).
-We learn that the couple have a shared tragedy that is the reason Lee won’t remain in Manchester.
+Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress!)
+We learn that the couple have a shared tragedy – the reason Lee can’t remain in Manchester.